What you need to know about COVID-19 in B.C. for Saturday | CBC News

 THE LATEST:

-- Provincial health officer Dr. Bonnie Henry will give her daily briefing at noon PT.
+- Provincial health officer Dr. Bonnie Henry will give her daily briefing at 12 p.m.
+PT.

 Important reminders: